mistermicheels/markdown-notes-tree/README.md

 ## Note titles from YAML front matter

-Normally, the tool expects to find the note's title as a level 1 Markdown heading on the first line of the file.
+Normally, the tool expects to find the note's title as a level 1 Markdown heading on the first line of the file (potentially after some YAML front matter).

-However, if the note starts with YAML front matter that has a `tree_title` attribute, the value of `tree_title` will be used as the note's title in the tree.
+However, if a note starts with YAML front matter that has a `tree_title` attribute, the value of `tree_title` will be used as the note's title in the tree.

 ## Subdirectory descriptions